quicbit-c/qb-json-next/readme.md

 With optimization set to -O3, performance jumps to **550 MB per second**.

-With optimization set and unfolding of string and decimal loops (allowing for some load parallelization), performance increases to **800 MB per second**.
+With optimization set and unfolding of string and decimal loops (allow parallel load handling across cores), performance increases to **800 MB per second**.

-With some more optimization, next.c could likely exceed 1 GB per second parsing.
+I suspect with some more optimization, qb-json-next could exceed 1 GB per second on a normal machine.

 ## API